 Cara O. Frank, L.OM.

 Early in her work, she advocated combining beans and grains or dairy and grains at every meal to maximize the usable protein.
 My mother was obsessed with this.
-Every meal was maxed out with a crazy math of different vegetarian foods.
+Every meal was maxed out with ma crazy math of different vegetarian foods.
 Some of it was even delicious.

-Years after laboriously combining plant based proteins, we learned that these foods could be eaten at different meals throughout the day and even throughout the week.
+Years after laboriously combining plant-based proteins, we learned that these foods could be eaten at different meals throughout the day and even throughout the week.
 We learned that the body could utilize all the protein it needed from a range of vegetarian foods without all the fuss of combining at the same time.

 Currently, there is a trend within the natural fertility community to recommend seed cycling as a way to balance reproductive hormones.
-This method recommends eating various seeds; including flax, pumpkin, sesame and sunflower, at different times during a woman’s menstrual cycle to balance reproductive hormones.
+This method recommends eating various seeds, including flax, pumpkin, sesame, and sunflower, at different times during a woman’s menstrual cycle to balance reproductive hormones.

-Most of the online sources that I reviewed recommend eating 1 tablespoon each of ground flax seeds and pumpkin seeds during the follicular phase (days 1-14) of a woman’s menstrual cycle and then switching to 1 tablespoon of ground sesame seeds and sunflower seeds for the luteal phase (days 15-28).
-In my acupuncture practice, I also advocate eating seeds, not only to enhance fertility, but for all people because they are so nutritious.
+Most of the online sources that I reviewed recommend eating one tablespoon each of ground flax seeds and pumpkin seeds during the follicular phase (days 1-14) of a woman’s menstrual cycle and then switching to 1 tablespoon of ground sesame seeds and sunflower seeds for the luteal phase (days 15-28).
+In my acupuncture practice, I also advocate eating seeds, not only to enhance fertility but for all people because they are so nutritious.

-Why is Eating Seeds Helpful?
+Why are Eating Seeds Helpful?

 - Sesame seeds are one of the worlds’ most ancient foods.
 Used as food and oil, they are rich in calcium, vitamin E, healthy fats as well as lignans similar to flax.
 They are relatively high in copper, which is a mineral that acts as a precursor to estrogen[iii].